Hierarchical Causal Models

 \item \textit{Physical chemistry.} We observe molecules (subunits) within a gas (unit).
 How does altering molecules' motion (a subunit variable) alter the pressure exerted by the gas (a unit variable)?
 How does increasing the temperature of the gas's container (a unit variable) alter individual molecules' motion (a subunit variable)?

 \end{enumerate} In all these settings, we may encounter complex causal graphs, with many different unit and subunit-level variables affecting one another.
-This paper shows how to reason about such graphs, to understand when and how we can estimate causal effects in hierarchical causal models.
+This paper shows how to estimate causal effects from data following given graph.